 How a dehumidifier improves indoor air quality

-- improving thermal comfort
+- improved thermal comfort

 - relieving respiratory problems like asthma and COPD

-A dehumidifier improves thermal comfort
+How a dehumidifier improves thermal comfort

 Humidity influences your thermal comfort in the following way: